Hormonal pills are possible. Rating of the best contraceptives

 2. Dependent on the action of hormones.

-Common side effects include headache and dizziness, depression, breast tightness, weight gain, irritability, stomach pain, thrombophlebitis, decreased glucose tolerance, skin rash, and other symptoms.
-An allergy to the components of the drug is not excluded.
-Hair loss when taking such drugs is rare, it is associated with insufficient antiandrogenic activity of the drug and requires changing the drug to a more effective one.
+Common side effects include headache and dizziness, depression, breast tightness, weight gain, irritability, stomach pain, thrombophlebitis, decreased glucose tolerance, skin rash and other symptoms.
+An allergy to the components of the drug is also possible.
+Hair loss when taking such drugs is rare; it is associated with insufficient antiandrogenic activity of the drug and requires changing the drug to a more effective one.

-Menstrual disorders include intermenstrual spotting when taking hormonal contraceptives, as well as the absence of menstruation.
-If the side effects do not go away within 3 months, you need to replace the drug with another one.
+Menstrual irregularities include intermenstrual spotting when taking hormonal contraceptives, as well as absence of menstruation.
+If side effects do not go away within 3 months, you need to replace the drug with another one.

-Amenorrhea after taking hormonal contraceptives occurs due to atrophy of the endometrium, goes away on its own or is treated with estrogens.
+Amenorrhea after taking hormonal contraceptives occurs due to endometrial atrophy, goes away on its own or is treated with estrogens.

 • diabetes mellitus with vascular complications;